EthanBByrd/EthanB-Portfolio/projectDocumentation/2FA System.md

 - **Email Verification**: Upon successful login, a 10-digit verification code is generated and emailed to the user.
 The code is valid for 10 minutes.
 - **Code Verification**: Users must enter the correct verification code on a separate page to gain access.

+## Cybersecurity Ideals

+This application is designed with core cybersecurity principles in mind, particularly the **CIA Triad**, which stands for **Confidentiality**, **Integrity**, and **Availability**.
+These three pillars guide the secure handling of data throughout the authentication process.

+### Confidentiality

+- User passwords are securely hashed using `bcrypt` before being stored in the database, protecting them from exposure.
+- Verification codes are sent only to the registered email address associated with each account, reducing the risk of unauthorized access.
+- The use of two-factor authentication adds an extra layer of protection, ensuring that even if login credentials are compromised, access cannot be gained without the email verification code.

+### Integrity

+- Verification codes are randomly generated and time-limited (valid for 10 minutes), reducing the risk of code reuse or tampering.
+- Inputs are validated on both client and server sides to prevent injection attacks and ensure data consistency.
+- The system only permits access after both the password and email code have been correctly validated, ensuring data and session integrity.

+### Availability

+- The application architecture is modular and can be easily extended or scaled to handle more users or additional features.
+- Proper error handling is implemented to prevent system crashes from invalid inputs or server issues.
+- The use of lightweight tools like Flask and SQLite (or other databases) allows for quick recovery and deployment in various environments.

 ## Technologies Used

 - Python